 General Job Related Factors

 The workplace factors that have been found to be associated with stress and health risks can be categorised as those to do with the content of work and those to do with the social and organisational context of work.
 Those that are intrinsic to the job include long hours, work overload, time pressure, difficult or complex tasks, lack of breaks, lack of variety, and poor physical work conditions (for example, space, temperature, light).

 Role Related Factors

 Unclear work or conflicting roles and boundaries can cause stress, as can having responsibility for people.
 The possibilities for job development are important buffers against current stress, with under promotion, lack of training, and job insecurity being stressful.
 There are two other sources of stress, or buffers against stress: relationships at work, and the organisational culture.
-Managers who are critical, demanding, discouraging, or bullying create stress.
-Meanwhile, a positive social dimension of work and good team spirit reduces it.
+Managers who are critical, demanding, unsupportive or bullying create stress, whereas a positive social dimension of work and good team working reduces it.

 An organisational culture of unpaid overtime causes stress.
 On the other hand, a culture of involving people in decisions, keeping them informed about what is happening in the organisation, and providing good amenities and recreation facilities reduce stress.
 Organisational change, especially when consultation has been inadequate, is a huge source of stress.
 Such changes include mergers, relocation, restructuring or “downsizing”, individual contracts, and redundancies within the organisation.

-Work Vs Home: Conflict Stress
+Work-Home Conflict Stress

 How to Spot Stress?